metacpan/metacpan-cpan-extracted/distros/D/Data-Validate-IP/README.md

 [http://rt.cpan.org](http://rt.cpan.org).
 I will be notified, and then you'll automatically be notified of progress on your bug as I make changes.

-Bugs may be submitted through [https://github.com/houseabsolute/Data-Validate-IP/issues](https://github.com/houseabsolute/Data-Validate-IP/issues).
+Bugs may be submitted at [https://github.com/houseabsolute/Data-Validate-IP/issues](https://github.com/houseabsolute/Data-Validate-IP/issues).

+# SOURCE

+The source code repository for Data-Validate-IP can be found at [https://github.com/houseabsolute/Data-Validate-IP](https://github.com/houseabsolute/Data-Validate-IP).

 # AUTHORS